-You are invited to attend our IMG Induction afternoon for all new GP trainees who are joining us having graduated abroad, and who may have limited experience in the NHS.
-The induction will be run online for 2022 and further details will be sent to you directly.
+You are invited to attend our IMG Induction Day for all new GP trainees who are joining us having graduated abroad, and who may have limited experience in the NHS.
+The induction will be run online on Wednesday 07/02/2024.